-The minor in Economics gives students a firm understanding of core microeconomic and macroeconomic theory, while also providing students with the opportunity to choose electives in economics that fit their likely targets of interest, ranging from econometrics, labor market analysis, and development economics.
+Students pursuing a minor concentration in Economics gain a firm understanding of core microeconomic and macroeconomic theory.
+The Economics minor also provides students with the opportunity to choose electives in Economics that fit their interests.

 |Principles of Economics:Macro 1|